xebia-functional/fetch/docs/src/main/tut/index.md

 }
 ```

-Note that when we create a query we can compute its result right away, defer its evaluation or make it asynchronous.
-Returning `Query` instances from the fetch methods allows us to abstract from the target result type and to run it synchronously or asynchronously.
+Returning `IO` instances from the fetch methods allows us to specify if the fetch must run synchronously or asynchronously and use all the goodies available in `cats` and `cats-effect`.

 We'll implement a dummy data source that can convert integers to strings.
 For convenience, we define a `fetchString` function that lifts identities (`Int` in our dummy data source) to a `Fetch`.